Particular/docs.particular.net/nservicebus/upgrades/5to6/distributor.md

  - nservicebus/scalability-and-ha/distributor/upgrading-the-distributor
 ---

-The [distributor](/nservicebus/msmq/distributor) has been deprecated and replaced by [sender-side distribution](/nservicebus/msmq/sender-side-distribution.md) with NServiceBus Version 6.
+The [distributor](/nservicebus/msmq/distributor) has scaling limitations.
+For better scalability the distributor should be replaced by [sender-side distribution](/nservicebus/msmq/sender-side-distribution.md) with NServiceBus Version 6.
 Before upgrading, consider the current limitations of sender-side distribution mode.

 ## Client-side distribution